redwoodjs/redwoodjs-com-archive/docs/testing.md

             {
               name: 'First Comment Response',
               body: 'String',
-              authorId: // We want the same author as post author..., },
+              authorId: // But here we want the same author as the post...
+            },
           ],
         },